leontoddjohnson/prenorns/docs/ide_setup.md

 # VSCode + norns

-Create a comfortable working environment with the Visual Studio Code IDE and norns. *I'm using a 13" Macbook Pro, 2017.*
+Create a comfortable working environment with the Visual Studio Code IDE and norns.
+Basic idea:

+- **Use VSCode for coding**
+- **Use Maiden for testing**

 ## 1 Cloning `norns`